Stepping a heavy mast on a sail boat can be an awkward job.

 The distance from the pivot bolt at

-of pole beyond the apex hinge.
-With the A-frame laying on the deck, the apex fits just short of the deck forestay
+of pole extending beyond the apex hinge.
+With the A-frame laying on the deck, the apex fits just short of the forestay

-fitting, leaving room to easily transfer the forestay from the A-frame
+fitting, leaving room to transfer the forestay from the A-frame

 to the deck fitting.

-If you decide to make your poles longer, keep in mind that the apex must not block the stem fitting for attaching the forestay.
+If you decide to make your poles longer, keep in mind that the apex must not block the stem fitting to attach the forestay.
 It is prudent to attach the forestay to the

 and protect the safety of the people standing in the drop zone.